 - Makes rattling if an air hose is used

 Verdict: Though the powerhead capacity says it is suitable for a 10-20 gallon tank, you can use it for a 40-gallon tank without an issue.
-If you want something simple and easy to maintain, you can find this powerhead on Amazon.
+If you want something simple and easy to maintain, you can find this powerhead on online-shop.

 2. Hydor Koralia Nano Aquarium Circulation Pump, 240, 425, 565 GPH